 Agreed Arrangements:

-ExNB is granted a position as a Liaison Member of both the IECEx Management Committee and the Ex Testing and Assessment Group.
+ExNBG is granted a position as a Liaison Member of both the IECEx Management Committee and the IECEx Testing and Assessment Group.

-IECEx is granted a position as Liaison Member of ExNB permitting a delegation of up to 3 representatives to attend ExNB meetings and participation on ExNB WGs.
+IECEx is granted a position as Liaison Member of ExNBG permitting a delegation of up to 3 representatives to attend ExNBG meetings and participation on ExNBG WGs.

-Exchange of views and information to achieve a common approach between IECEx and ExNB that may lead to alignment of Clarification sheets between IECEx and ExNB
+Exchange of views and information to achieve a common approach between IECEx and ExNBG that may lead to alignment of Clarification sheets between IECEx and ExNBG.

-Support for a common acceptance criteria for Ex Test Laboratories and Ex Certification Bodies entering ExNB and IECEx.
+Support for a common acceptance criteria for Ex Test Laboratories and Ex Certification Bodies entering ExNBG and IECEx.

-Alignment between ExNB and IECEx on manufacturers quality system requirements.
+Alignment between ExNBG and IECEx on manufacturers quality system requirements.

-Alignment between ExNB and IECEx on matters of methodology, such as application of manufacturers quality system requirements and surveillance
+Alignment between ExNBG and IECEx on matters of methodology, such as application of manufacturers quality system requirements and production surveillance.

-Where possible, future alignment of meetings between IECEx and ExNB
+Where possible, future alignment of meetings between IECEx and ExNBG.

 ---------------------------------